 RAMP can only be used by renter households living in the City of Alexandria.
 At least one member of the household must be physically disabled, and the property owner must agree to the proposed improvements.

-During FY 2019, the City is expected to assist 4 household (2 RAMPs and 2 mini-RAMPs) to make rental accessibility modifications.
+During FY 2020, the City expects to assist 3 households (1 RAMP and 2 mini-RAMPs) to make rental accessibility modifications.

 Home Rehabilitation Loan Program (HRLP)